 - A. Type of Debt Instrument.
 The market favors familiar debt instruments such as general obligation bonds backed by the full faith and credit of the City.
 New credit types may require an education process that is more conducive to a negotiated sale until the market becomes comfortable with the credit. - B. Issue Size.
 The size of the bond sale will influence both investor interest in the bonds and the market's ability to absorb the bonds.
-In general, if the bond sale is too small or too large, a negotiated sale may be necessary.
+In general if the bond sale is too small or too large a negotiated sale may be necessary.
 A small sale may require greater marketing to garner investor interest while a large sale may be difficult for the market to absorb without the presale activity available in the negotiated sale process. - C. Market Conditions and Timing.
 During periods of stable interest rates, market timing is not as critical.
 However, during periods of volatile interest rates, the timing of the sale becomes more critical.
-Bond refundings are often interest rate sensitive in terms of the potential level of savings or the general feasibility of the refunding.
-The negotiated sale provides more flexibility in terms of the structure and timing of the bond sale and may be more appropriate when issuing refunding bonds or when interest rates are volatile. - D. Story Bonds.
+Bond refundings are also often very interest rate sensitive in terms of the potential level of savings or the general feasibility of the refunding.
+The negotiated sale provides more flexibility in terms of the structure of the bond sale as well as the timing of the bond sale and may be more appropriate when issuing refunding bonds and when interest rates are volatile. - D. Story Bonds.
 Bonds that require a detailed explanation due to the complexity of the credit or the repayment of the bonds are often referred to as "Story Bonds".
 Due to their complexity and the additional explanation these bonds require, an extensive premarketing campaign is necessary.
-Story Bonds usually require a negotiated sale composed of an underwriting syndicate that is qualified to market the bonds to obtain the lowest financing cost for the City.
+Story Bonds often require a negotiated sale composed of an underwriting syndicate that is qualified to market the bonds in order to obtain the lowest financing cost for the City.